ZuinigeRijder/SolisCloud2PVOutput/README.md

 Notes
 * only between 5 and 23 hour data is fetched from SolisCloud and copied to PVOutput
+* the script will exit outside 5 and 23, or you need to comment the line: sys.exit('Exiting program to avoid possible memory leaks')
 * Each new day the totalWatthour starts with 0
 * Because the resolution of the SolisCloud totalWatt is in 100 Watt, a higher resolution totalWatt is computed with current Watt
 * if you have more than 1 station/inverter, more than 4 strings or a 3 phase inverter, you need to adapt the script